Azure/azure-functions-templates/Functions.Templates/Templates/DaprServiceInvocationTrigger-CSharp/readme.md

-# SQL Trigger Binding - C<span>#</span>
+# DaprServiceInvocationTrigger - C<span>#</span>

-The `SQL Trigger Binding` monitors the user table for changes (i.e., row inserts, updates, and deletes) and invokes the function with updated rows.
+Using `Dapr Service Invocation Trigger`, your azure functions can reliably and securely communicate with other applications using the standard HTTP protocol.

 ## How it works

-`SQL Trigger Binding` utilizes SQL change tracking functionality to monitor the user table for changes.
-As such, it is necessary to enable change tracking on the SQL database and the SQL table before using the trigger support.
+`Dapr Service Invocation Trigger` uses Dapr's API to invoke other services, and Dapr's sidecar handles routing, protocol translation, and retries, streamlining cross-service interaction.

-For more information, see the official [docs](https://aka.ms/sqltrigger).
+For more information, see the official [docs](https://aka.ms/azure-function-dapr-trigger-service-invocation).